5 Core Themes in Shakespeare: A Guide to Human Psychology

 This is one of the most timeless human conflicts.
 What is more important: the cold, hard letter of the law (Justice), or the human capacity for forgiveness (Mercy)?
 In this famous speech, Portia argues that mercy is a divine, restorative force.
 It’s a debate that we still have every day, in our courtrooms and in our own hearts.

-Shakespeare’s “witty sayings” are the entry point.
-The real treasure is the timeless, profound understanding of the human heart that lies beneath them.
+Shakespeare’s witty sayings are merely the entry point.
+After curating over a thousand of his lines, I can assure you that the real treasure is the timeless, diagnostic understanding of the human heart that lies beneath the poetry.